Online Political Science Degree: Curriculum

 Credits

 Examination of theories, concepts, and structures instrumental in understanding international relations.
 Includes a realistic, systematic and political economy analysis of actions and interactions, images and realities in international affairs.
-Topics include great power rivalry, the arms race, great power intervention in the Third World, trade war and conflict in Southern Africa.
+Topics include great power rivalry, the arms race, great power intervention in the Third World, trade war and conflicts in Africa and the Middle East.

 Political Science (select 1 of the following): Category 3